ciathyza/autumn/README.md

 ### Execution Concept

   1. **Configuration**: The framework configures the test session according to parameters specified by the user.
-It also checks all registered features and scenarios.
   2. **Data Retrieval**: All required data for the test session is retrieved from the TestRail server (project, suite, sections, test cases, test runs, etc.).
+  3. Registers all locally defined features and scenarios.
-  3. **Data Sync**: Locally defined test features and test scenarios are compared with any existing TestRail sections and test cases.
+  4. **Data Sync**: Locally defined test features and test scenarios are compared with any existing TestRail sections and test cases.
 Any sections and/or test cases are updated on TestRail to be in sync with local data.
-  4. **Test Execution**: The framework executes all test scenarios in the order in that they were registered.
+  5. **Test Execution**: The framework executes all test scenarios in the order in that they were registered.
 Scenario results are submitted to the server every time a scenario completed.
-  5. **Test Completion**: After all scenarios have been executed, the test session is closed and final results are shown.
+  6. **Test Completion**: After all scenarios have been executed, the test session is closed and final results are shown.

 ### How-To